Skip to main content

 • Graph Search — Execute ad-hoc Security Graph queries and resolve provider-unique IDs to Wiz graph entity IDs

 Authentication uses OAuth2 client credentials (client_id + client_secret).
-The Wiz API is GraphQL-based; NINA exposes each operation as a discrete request and handles the GraphQL details internally.
-Tokens are fetched automatically and cached for the duration of their validity.
+The Wiz API is GraphQL-based; NINA exposes each operation as a discrete workflow node and handles GraphQL details internally.
+Tokens are fetched automatically and cached.

 Credential Configuration